India rolls out cultural extravaganza to welcome Trump

 "We are eager to visit India.
 We are on our way and will soon be meeting all," Trump tweeted in Hindi from on board the special Air Force One aircraft.
 Modi replied shortly after, saying "Atithi Devo Bhava" , or "the guest is god".

-From Ahmedabad, the first stop on their 36-hour India visit, the Trumps will travel to Agra and then on to New Delhi on Monday evening.
+From Ahmedabad, the first stop on their 36-hour India visit, the Trumps travelled to Agra and then to New Delhi on Monday evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)